Gloria Diaz

-Gloria Maria Aspillera Diaz (/tl/; born April 5, 1951) is a Filipino actress, model and beauty queen who won Miss Universe 1969, becoming the first Filipino to hold the Miss Universe title.
+Gloria Maria Aspillera Diaz (/tl/; born April 5, 1951) is a Filipino actress, model, socialite, and beauty queen who won Miss Universe 1969, making history as the first Filipino Miss Universe.

 Early life and family

-Diaz is one of the twelve children of lawyer Jaime Diaz and model and socialite Teresa Aspillera.
+Diaz is one of 12 children of lawyer Jaime Diaz and model and socialite Teresa Aspillera.
 Her sister, Rio Díaz, was also an actress and beauty queen.

 Pageantry

-Aged 18, while studying in college, Díaz entered and won Binibining Pilipinas 1969.
+Aged 18, while studying at the St. Scholastica's College in Manila, Díaz entered and won Binibining Pilipinas 1969.

 Díaz then entered and won Miss Universe 1969, at Miami Beach, Florida, U.S. on July 19, 1969.
 In the final question round, her answer to the question regarding "men in the moon" charmed the audience and the judges.
 She was the first Filipina to win the Miss Universe crown.
 News of her victory (and her measurements) were communicated to the Apollo 11 crew members during their space mission.

 During her reign, Díaz travelled through several countries to promote the advocacies supported by the Miss Universe Organization as well as appeared in many public and television events in the United States.

 Acting career

 Beginnings

-Shortly after her reign as Miss Universe ended, she pursued an acting career in the Philippines, and in 1975, she was cast in her breakthrough performance as Isabel in the critically acclaimed Ang Pinakamagandang Hayop sa Balat ng Lupa.
+Shortly after her reign as Miss Universe, she pursued an acting career in the Philippines, and in 1975, she was cast in her breakthrough performance as Isabel in the critically acclaimed Ang Pinakamagandang Hayop sa Balat ng Lupa.
 Her performance in the film was met with praise by film critics and was considered one of the most promising breakthroughs of any actress in Philippine cinema.
 Later that year, she was nominated for a FAMAS Award for Best Performance by an Actress in a Lead Role.